- Probability - Wikipedia

 Probability is all about how likely is an event to happen For a random experiment with sample space S, the probability of happening of an event A is calculated by the probability formula n (A) n (S)

-- Probability in Maths - GeeksforGeeks
+- Basic Concepts of Probability - GeeksforGeeks

 |